I was shocked by the meeting’s “ice breaker.”

 I walked into our monthly ministry meeting and was asked to have a seat in a row of chairs with two other ladies.
 Then the foot washing began.
 A slight panic filled me as I wondered whose feet I would wash.
 Would it be hers?

-I never felt I fit in with the entire group, and no one could deny there was friction between me and “her.”
-I looked around.
-I was willing to wash so many feet, but not hers.
+I never felt I fit in with the entire group, and no one could deny there was friction between me and her.
+I looked around, willing to wash so many feet, but not hers.
 Not long before, she had hurled hurtful, mean words at me.
 I could still feel the pain.
 As my feet were washed, God challenged my heart.

 With the cross in sight, Jesus humbly served His disciples by kneeling before them and washing their feet.
 Then He gave them instructions to do the same.
 His love went past all pain.
 His love was stronger than the upcoming betrayal or the hurtful words that would be launched at Him as He made His way to the cross.